- This event has passed.

 We are now full!
 However we are taking people on our reserves list.
 As we gt nearer the time, we do get people cancelling especially last minute.
 If you’d like to join our reserves list please contact us giving us your name, email and how many tickets you’d like.

-As usual we will be holding a raffle on the day of the conference!
+As usual we will be holding a raffle on the day of the conference as well as a small auction!

 The raffle will take place and drawn on the day of the conference and will only be available to those attending our CRPS support conference.